cloudwatt/applications/blueprint-coreos-gocd/README_EN.md

 ### You do not have a way to create the stack from the console?

  We do indeed!
-Using the console, you can deploy GoCD Server:
+Using the console, you can deploy GoCD:

  1. Go the Cloudwatt Github in the [applications/blueprint-coreos-gocd](https://github.com/cloudwatt/applications/tree/master/blueprint-coreos-gocd) repository
  2. Click on the file named `blueprint-coreos-gocd.heat.yml`